Updated April 27th, 2026

 A psychiatrist, psychologist, or ADHD specialist can create a personalized plan that addresses both workplace and life challenges, helping individuals with ADHD reach their full potential.

 Take our free ADHD test on our website!
 This ADHD test is online and will help you gain insight into your symptoms to see if you require ADHD treatment or not.
-What are you waiting for?
+Start feeling better today!
 Connect with an ADHD psychiatrist near you or an ADHD therapist to start a tailored ADHD treatment plan.

 Prefer flexibility?
 We also offer online therapy and telehealth options so you can access care wherever you are.
-Take the free ADHD test today and begin your journey toward effective ADHD management with Clarity Clinic!
+Begin your journey toward effective ADHD management with Clarity Clinic!

 You can take our online ADHD test for free on our website!
 Alternatively, you can book an appointment with one of our mental health care professionals and they will conduct a series of ADHD tests.

 Yes, those who disclose their ADHD diagnosis may receive accommodations such as frequent shorter breaks or a designated quiet space for work.
-Employees with ADHD are protected from discrimination under the Americans with Disabilities Act.
+Qualifying employees with ADHD are legally protected from discrimination under the Americans with Disabilities Act.

-ADHD can affect work differently for everyone; some people struggle with focus, organization, and time management, while others don’t face as many challenges.
-How it impacts you depends on the severity of your ADHD and whether you’re getting professional support to help manage symptoms.
+How ADHD impacts you depends on the severity of your symptoms and whether you’re getting professional support to help manage symptoms.
 With the right strategies and guidance, many people with ADHD can thrive in their careers.

 Looking for ADHD treatment near you?
 Clarity Clinic offers the best ADHD treatment in Chicago.
 Book an appointment today at any of our clinics in the Loop, River North, Lakeview Belmont, Lakeview Broadway, Evanston, and Arlington Heights.